 Citizens of the EU need the European document or equivalent.

-Other

-are allowed to use their homeland driver’s
+Other aliens are allowed to use their homeland driver’s

 licenses or international driving permits within six months

 from the date of entry to Poland stamped on the passport.

-anywhere in the city it may prove tricky to find
+Practically anywhere in the city it may prove tricky to find

 public transport is often the easy option for

 local motorists.
-And parking on the streets in the center of Krakow
+And parking on the streets in central

 the purchased ticket should be left on view behind the